HOMEOUR BLOGThe Road to Professional Translation: Translation Methods

 In a nutshell, no.

-This 5-step methodology is taught to professional translators as part of their tertiary translation studies.
+This 5-step methodology is taught to professional translators as part of their translation studies in colleges and universities.
 However, the same cannot be said for untrained translators.

-Because it has been drilled into them and they understand the importance of it, they should automatically follow it and avoid taking shortcuts.
+Because it has been drilled into them and they understand its importance, professional translators automatically follow this method and avoid taking shortcuts.

 Types and Methods of Translation